-The performance of retaining structures, such as sheet pile walls, soldier pile walls or mechanically stabilized earth (MSE) systems is adversely affected by lateral pressures or ground movements.
+The performance of retaining structures, such as sheet pile walls, soldier pile walls, or mechanically stabilized earth (MSE) systems is adversely affected by lateral pressures or ground movements.

 Deformations in retaining structures could occur during and after construction.
 The inclinometer system is designed to measure the magnitude of tilt and differential deformation behind or within the wall face.

-The inclinometer casing can be installed vertically in boreholes, adjacent to the wall face or can be embedded within structural elements.
+The inclinometer casing can be installed vertically in boreholes, adjacent to the wall face, or can be embedded within structural elements.
 Traversing-type inclinometer probes are usually used to determine the relative shape of the retaining structure and changes in it over a while.

-The determination of the depth and thickness of slide shear zones, the magnitude, rate, and direction of landslide movement are critical aspects of landslide monitoring.
+The determination of the depth and thickness of slide shear zones, and the magnitude, rate, and direction of landslide movement are critical aspects of landslide monitoring.
 Inclinometer casings are installed inside the boreholes, at multiple locations, depending upon the landslide size.

 The traversing type inclinometers measure the depth of landslide shear displacement.
 They can also be used to measure the rate of movement.